 \section{Conclusion}

 The problem of navigation on off-road terrain is considered.
-We use traversability measure to describe the relative degree of difficulty of navigation.
+We use traversability measures to describe the relative degree of difficulty of navigation.
 A convex formulation for the optimal navigation problem is constructed using the traversability information of the terrain.
 The convex formulation leads to an infinite-dimensional convex optimization problem for navigation.
 Furthermore, we utilize the data-driven approximation of the linear P-F operator for the finite-dimensional approximation of the optimization problem.
 Finally, simulation results are showcased to show the validity of the proposed method.
-Future research efforts will incorporate the uncertainty arising from vehicle dynamics and vehicle-terrain interaction in the framework.
+Future research efforts will incorporate the framework's uncertainty arising from vehicle dynamics and vehicle-terrain interaction.